Subaru-PFS/doc/services/README.rst

 ------

 * `Account policy and procedures <account.rst>`_
-  : Account policy and detailed procedures on request, change, or contacts on trouble.
+  : Account policy and detailed procedures on request, change, and contacts on trouble.
 * `Overview of services <services.rst>`_
   : Overview of services and their short descriptions